cnshingledecker/ciris/README.md

 the resulting radical chemistry unfold — site by site, hop by hop — until a prescribed fluence is reached.

-The name honours the *[Iris]* family of pigments: bright, radiation-sensitive, and irreversibly altered by light — much like the ices CIRIS is designed to study.

 > **Cite this code:**
 > C. N. Shingledecker, R. Le Gal & E. Herbst,